LPD-EPFL/byzfl/docs/_build/html/_sources/index.rst.txt

 Key Features
 ------------

-1. **Robust Aggregators and Pre-Aggregators**: Robustly aggregate gradients while mitigating the impact of Byzantine participants.
+1. **Robust Aggregators and Pre-Aggregators**: Implement state-of-the-art aggregation strategies, such as :ref:`trmean-label`, alongside pre-aggregation techniques like :ref:`clipping-label` and :ref:`nnm-label`, to ensure resilience against Byzantine participants in federated learning workflows.
-2. **Byzantine Attacks**: Simulate and evaluate different attack strategies for testing resilience.
+2. **Byzantine Attacks**: Simulate a wide range of adversarial attack scenarios, including :ref:`ipm-label` and :ref:`alie-label`, to rigorously test the robustness of federated learning systems under malicious conditions.
-3. **ML Pipelines**: Train and benchmark robust aggregation schemes and attack implementations seamlessly.
+3. **Comprehensive Federated Learning Pipelines**: Seamlessly integrate key components — such as :ref:`client-label`, :ref:`server-label`, :ref:`byzantine-client-label`, and :ref:`data-dist-label` — to train, simulate, and benchmark robust aggregation schemes.
+The framework supports various datasets, models, and custom configurations, enabling researchers to replicate real-world distributed learning setups with heterogeneity and adversarial threats.

 Installation